Automobiles Darracq France

 Automobiles Darracq France was a manufacturer of motor vehicles and aero engines in Suresnes, near Paris, France.
 The enterprise, known at first as A Darracq et Cie, was founded in 1896 by successful businessman Alexandre Darracq.

 In 1902, he sold his new business to a privately held English company named A Darracq and Company Limited, retaining a substantial shareholding and a directorship.
 He continued to run the business from Paris but was obliged to retire to the Côte d'Azur in 1913, due to years of financial difficulties that brought his business into very hazardous circumstances.
 He had introduced an unproven unorthodox engine in 1911 which failed, yet he neglected Suresnes' popular conventional products.
-France entered the first World War shortly after.
+France entered the First World War shortly after.

 In 1916, ownership of the Suresnes business was transferred to Darracq S.A.
 In 1922, Darracq's name was dropped from its products and the business was renamed Talbot S.A..
 Initially, its products were branded Darracq-Talbot and then just Talbot.
 The London parent company suffered a financial collapse during the Great Depression and in 1935, Talbot S.A. was acquired by investors led by managing director Antonio Lago.

 History

 Automobiles Darracq et Cie

 A. Darracq et Cie was created in 1897 by Alexandre Darracq, who used a substantial part of the profit he had made from selling his Gladiator bicycle factory to build a new plant in Suresnes.
 Production began in January 1898 with bicycle parts, tricycles and quadricycles, and a Millet motorcycle powered by a five-cylinder rotary engine.
 An electric brougham shortly followed.

 Also in 1898, Darracq et Cie produced a Léon Bollée-designed voiturette tricar.
 The somewhat old-fashioned voiturette proved to be a debacle: its steering was problematic, the five-speed belt drive was described as "a masterpiece of bad design", and the crude hot tube ignition further compounded its flaws.
 In the end, the £10,000 Darracq et Cie had paid for the design turned out to be a costly mistake.

-In 1990, Darracq et Cie produced its first vehicle with an internal combustion engine in 1900.
-Designed by Paul Ribeyrolles, it was a 6.5 hp voiture legére with a 785 cc single-cylinder engine.
+In 1900, Darracq et Cie produced a vehicle designed by Paul Ribeyrolles.
+It was a 6.5 hp voiture legére with a 785 cc single-cylinder engine.
 The car featured a shaft drive and a three-speed column gear change.